MicrosoftDocs/SupportArticles-docs/support/browsers/ie-document-modes-faq.md

 ## How does Internet Explorer determine the document mode

-By default, Windows Internet Explorer 8 (IE 8) uses IE 8 mode, and Windows Internet Explorer 9 (IE 9) uses IE 9 mode, and so on.
+By default, Windows Internet Explorer 8 uses Internet Explorer 8 mode, and Windows Internet Explorer 9 uses Internet Explorer 9 mode, and so on.
 However, Windows Internet Explorer uses several criteria to determine which document mode to use.
 For example, if an HTML page contains a valid <!DOCTYPE> declaration (see [HTML5](https://html.spec.whatwg.org/multipage/)), Internet Explorer uses one of the standards-based document modes.
 But if there's no valid <!DOCTYPE> declaration, Internet Explorer uses Quirks mode.
 Only if there's no <!DOCTYPE> declaration does a page render in Quirks mode.

 [Microsoft Edge Legacy](https://support.microsoft.com/help/4533505) is designed to be interoperable for the web, and is intended to run primarily in EdgeHTML mode.

 Microsoft Edge version 77 or a later version uses the Blink rendering engine.
 It won't render under EdgeHTML mode.

-The following rules determine how IE selects the document mode:
+The following rules determine how Internet Explorer selects the document mode:

 - The **Developer Tools** setting overrides any document mode that's specified by a webpage.
 The setting remains active for the lifetime of the tab.
-- In IE 9, if the document is hosted in an **iframe** element, the document mode is determined by the document mode of the top-level webpage.
-Subdocuments can't be rendered in IE 9 mode unless the top-level document is also in IE9 mode.
+- In Internet Explorer 9, if the document is hosted in an **iframe** element, the document mode is determined by the document mode of the top-level webpage.
+Subdocuments can't be rendered in Internet Explorer 9 mode unless the top-level document is also in Internet Explorer 9 mode.
 - A meta tag that has a value of **X-UA-Compatible** or an HTTP response header can override items in the **Compatibility View Settings** list and the doctype.
 This is true unless the **X-UA-Compatible** value is a Compatibility View setting, such as IE=EmulateIE7 or IE=EmulateIE8.
 - The Compatibility View settings can force a webpage to be displayed in a less-standard document mode.
 - The Local Compatibility Site list, the Microsoft Compatibility Site list, and the Enterprise Mode IE Compatibility Site list can force a webpage to be displayed in other document modes.
 - Group Policy settings override other settings and force all webpages to be displayed in the specified document mode.
 - If none of these rules apply, the <!DOCTYPE> declaration determines whether the webpage renders in Standards mode, Almost Standards mode, or Quirks mode.

-The sections (2.1.3.2 - 2.1.3.8) that are explained in the following article show that these rules affect how IE selects between document modes.
+The sections (2.1.3.2 - 2.1.3.8) that are explained in the following article show that these rules affect how Internet Explorer selects between document modes.
 Most of the sections don't apply to Microsoft Edge unless this is explicitly indicated:

 - [2.1.3.1 How Internet Explorer Chooses Between Document Modes](/openspecs/ie_standards/ms-iedoco/3764531c-97c8-4bf2-bdc6-b3623738ea46)